 Help your kids prevent cancer

-Although the human papillomavirus (HPV) is quite common, facts surrounding it can be confusing.
+Although the human papillomavirus (HPV) is quite common, the facts surrounding it can be confusing.

 Who can get HPV?
 How do they get it?
 Can it be treated?
-How safe and effective are HPV vaccines?
+How safe and effective is the HPV vaccine?

 These and other questions have led to misinformation among men, women and parents trying to make decisions about the HPV vaccine for their children.